-A. Escrow Accounts.
+A. Escrow Accounts

-- 1. The principal broker shall be responsible for each and every escrow account maintained on behalf of the brokerage and its offices. - 2.
+- 1. The principal broker shall be responsible for each and everythe escrow accounts maintained on behalf of the brokerage and its offices. - 2.
 Escrow accounts shall be so designated by the financial institution in which the account is located, and on all deposit tickets and checks drawn on the account.
-In addition, the monthly bank statement for the account shall bear the words, "Trust Account" or "Escrow Account." - 3.
-Funds designated for escrow shall be deposited in the escrow account of the principal broker of the seller or landlord, unless otherwise agreed to in writing by the parties to the real estate transaction. - 4.
+In addition, the monthly bank statement for the account shall bear the words, "Trust Account" or "Escrow Account."

+- 3. Funds designated for escrow shall be deposited in the escrow account of the principal broker of the seller or landlord, unless otherwise agreed to in writing by the parties to the real estate transaction. - 4.
 Funds designated for escrow shall be deposited in the escrow account promptly after the execution of the purchase and sales agreement or, in the case of a rental, promptly after receipt of the funds. - 5.
 Funds held in escrow may be applied to the commission when earned by the respective licensees only at the time of, or subsequent to, the closing of the real estate transaction. - 6.
 A licensee shall not convert the money or property of others to his or her own use, apply such money or property to a purpose other than that for which it was paid or entrusted to him or her, or permit or assist any other person in the conversion or misapplication of such money or property. - 7.
 The maintenance of nominal amounts of the licensee's funds in escrow accounts solely to provide continuity in such accounts or to meet bank service charges shall not be construed to be commingling. - 8.
 In the absence of any agreement to the contrary, the interest on monies placed in an interest-bearing escrow account shall accrue to the licensee. - 9.
-If a statute or regulation compels the maintenance of a fixed amount of funds in a licensee's escrow account in addition to client or consumer funds, the maintenance of such fixed amount shall not be construed to be commingling. - B. Salespersons Prohibited from Holding Client Funds.
-An affiliated licensee shall turn over all deposit monies received promptly to his or her principal broker or, at the direction of the principal broker, deposit the funds in the principal broker's escrow account. - C. Sellers and Deposits.
+If a statute or Regulation compels the maintenance of a fixed amount of funds in a licensee's escrow account in addition to client or consumer funds, the maintenance of such fixed amount shall not be construed to be commingling. - B. Salespersons and Teams are Prohibited from Holding Client Funds. - 1.
+An affiliated licensee shall turn over all deposit monies received promptly to his or her principal broker or, at the direction of the principal broker, deposit the funds in the principal broker's escrow account. - Teams shall not maintain a separate escrow account from the Principal Broker.
+Teams shall utilize the one (1) escrow account established under the control of the Principal Broker.